 Those who refused to help did not trust that God would be victorious — a big mistake!

-Succoth and Peniel failed to recognize that God was at work and refused to join Gideon in victory – so they resigned themselves to failure.
+Despite God’s presence, Succoth and Peniel refused to join Gideon in victory, so they resigned themselves to defeat.

-There is someone who is involved with a big project right now who needs your gifts and prayer.
-Do something to help them along.
+Someone is involved in a big project right now who needs your prayers and gifts.

 Love in Christ

 If you would like to discover more about the love and life-changing experience of Jesus Christ, please take a moment to read John 3:16 here.